-KIRA ZEEMAN RUGEN is in her twelfth season with the Chorale.
-She is the artistic director of Solis Camerata, an early music professional choir, which sang at ACDA in Pasadena, February 2016 and with the Phoenix Symphony performing Final Fantasy Video game music, September 2016.
-Kira is a faculty member at Grand Canyon University, where she teaches music history, conducting and music education courses.
-She has performed under Tom Koopman in Carnegie Hall’s Young Artist Concert Series and in Korea’s Incheon International Choral Festival.
-Kira has toured with Anúna (Ireland’s National Choir) under Michael McGlynn throughout Ireland, Japan and China.
-She earned her Bachelor of Arts degree in Vocal Performance and Choral Conducting from Weber State University, a Master of Music in Choral Education and a Doctorate in Choral Conducting at ASU.
+KIRA ZEEMAN RUGEN is in her fifteenth season with the Chorale.
+Kira is the Director of Choral Activities and Musical Theater at Arizona Christian University.
+Additionally, she is the Artistic Director of Solis Camerata, an early music professional choir which performs with the Phoenix Symphony for Final Fantasy and Zelda, and Game of Thrones live concerts.
+Kira traveled to France in November 2017, to conduct the premiere of her composition, Saint-Brieuc Magnificat, with the Saint-Brieuc Cathedral youth choir.
+Furthermore, she has performed at Durham University’s Norvis Early Music, Carnegie Hall’s Young Artist Concert Series, Korea’s Incheon International Choral Festival, and with Anúna (Ireland’s National Choir) throughout Ireland, Japan and China.
+Kira has served as a faculty member at GCU and ASU.
+She earned her BA in Vocal Performance and Choral Conducting from Weber State University, a Master of Music in Choral Education and a Doctorate in Choral Conducting at ASU.